 A number of privacy laws and regulations have been enacted in the United States, Canada, the European Union, China and other international markets in which we operate.
-These laws and regulations place many new restrictions on our ability to collect and disseminate customer information.
+These laws and regulations place many restrictions on our ability to collect and disseminate customer information.
 In addition, the enactment of new or amended legislation around the world could place additional restrictions on our ability to utilize customer information.
 For example, Canada has likewise enacted privacy legislation known as the Personal Information Protection and Electronic Documents Act.
 Among its principles, this act requires organizations to obtain a consumer's consent to collect, use or disclose personal information.
 Under this act, which took effect on January 1, 2001, the nature of the required consent depends on the sensitivity of the personal information, and the act permits personal information to be used only for the purposes for which it was collected.
-Some provinces have enacted substantially similar privacy legislation.
+Some Canadian provinces have enacted substantially similar privacy legislation.
 We believe we have taken appropriate steps with our AIR MILES Reward Program to comply with these laws.

 In the United States and under the Gramm-Leach-Bliley Act, we are required to maintain a comprehensive written information security program that includes administrative, technical and physical safeguards relating to customer information.
 It also requires us to provide initial and annual privacy notices to customers that describe in general terms our information sharing practices.
 If we intend to share nonpublic personal information about customers with affiliates and/or nonaffiliated third parties, we must provide our customers with a notice and a reasonable period of time for each customer to "opt out" of any such disclosure.
-In Canada, the Fighting Internet and Wireless Spam Act restricts our ability to send commercial "electronic messages," defined to include text, sound, voice and image messages to email, instant messaging, telephone or similar accounts, where the primary purpose is advertising or promoting a commercial product or service to our customers and prospective customers.
-The act requires that a sender has obtained consent to send a commercial electronic message, and provide the customers with an opportunity to opt out from receiving future commercial electronic email messages from the sender.
+In Canada, the Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act, more generally known as Canada's Anti-Spam Legislation, may restrict our ability to send commercial "electronic messages," defined to include text, sound, voice and image messages to email, instant messaging, telephone or similar accounts, where the primary purpose is advertising or promoting a commercial product or service to our customers and prospective customers.
+The Act when in force, will require that a sender have consent to send a commercial electronic message, and provide the customers with an opportunity to opt out from receiving future commercial electronic email messages from the sender.